I tried out the Agent Toolkit for AWS integration feature of the AWS CLI

 aws agent-toolkit search-skills

-Using the aws agent-toolkit search-skills command, you can search for skills using conditions specified in the --search-query parameter.
+Using the aws agent-toolkit search-skills command, you can search for skills based on the conditions specified in the --search-query parameter.

-This command also requires the --region us-east-1 option.
+This command also requires the --region us-east-1 specification.

 # Search available skills